-The NOW function is categorized under DATE/TIME functions.
+The NOW Function is categorized under Excel DATE/TIME functions.
 The function returns the current date and time.

 The NOW function takes no arguments and requires only empty parentheses.
 The value returned by the function is a serial number representing a particular date and time in Excel.

 How to use the NOW Function in Excel?

 As a worksheet function, NOW can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let’s consider an example:

 Sometimes when we want to display the current date and time in a worksheet, we can use the NOW function.
 The date and time will update whenever the worksheet is recalculated or opened.

 To do that, we need to just insert the formula =NOW() in the cell where the current date and time should appear.